List of A.T.O.M. characters: Female Doctor

 The Female Doctor is a doctor with brunette hair that has made a few appearances in the show.
 Her real name is unknown.
 She first appeared as Axel's dentist that shifted her attention to Hawk when he interrupted their session.
 She then appeared as the doctor for the ski resort on Iron Mountain who was kidnapped and replaced by Magness.
 She was saved by Lioness and Hawk later in that episode.
-Her most recent and important appearance was tending to and helping to detox Axel after Paine's men infected him with venom from a very toxic water spider.
+Her most recent and important appearance was tending to and helping to detox Axel after Paine's men infected him with venom from a toxic water spider.